 Comments are moderated and may take some time to appear on the blog.
 Publication of a comment does not indicate endorsement or approval by Australian Climate Madness.

 Please note that this blog is a humorous and satirical look at climate change propaganda in Australia and around the world.
-It is not intended as a peer reviewed scientific publication.
 Please comment accordingly!
 Thanks.